badlogic/marioslab-site/site/posts/rendering-like-its-1996/dos-nostalgia/index.bt.md

 I can now happily continue writing the series.
 Promise.
 Unless I'll add Android and iOS support in the future.
 I currently don't feel that specific masochism piling up inside of me.

-Today, we're looking DOS support, and then load and draw some bitmap fonts.
+Today, we're looking at DOS support, and then load and draw some bitmap fonts.

 ## Demo: Hello DOS
 Alright, go get the latest and greatest from the `r96` repository.
 Follow the [README.md](https://github.com/badlogic/r96/blob/04-dos-nostalgia/README.md) to install the tools, including the new DOS tools.
 The README.md will also get you up to speed on how to build and debug everything in VS Code or on the command line.
 Or, if you want a detailed run-down of the project and its build and IDE support, read the [first entry of the series](posts/rendering-like-its-1996/babys-first-pixel/).